Cheesy Rice Balls - Baby Led Weaning Recipe

 Carrot - I have grated a cooked carrot for this recipe.
 See below for recipe instructions.

-Cheddar cheese - You could use mozzarella cheese instead of cheddar cheese.
+Cheddar cheese - You could use mozzarella cheese instead of cheddar cheese for these cheese rice balls.
+I find cheddar cheese the best cheese for cheese balls.

 Several rice balls with cheese and carrot served on toddler plate